GogaComp/react-typescript-boilerplate/README.md

-# Webpack boilerplate for React
+# Webpack boilerplate for React with TypeScript

-Webpack with babel (jsx), sass (scss), postcss (autoprefixer, css-nano, mqpacker and etc).
+Webpack with babel (jsx), sass (scss), postcss (autoprefixer, css-nano, mqpacker and etc) and TypeScript loader.

 ## Installation